restoreddev/phpapprentice/chapters/classes-visibility.md

 In the last chapter, we defined properties and methods on the class using the public keyword.
-You can also define them using the "protected" and "private" keywords.
+You can also define them using the `protected` and `private` keywords.
 Both keywords prevent the properties and functions from being accessible outside the object.
 Only the object itself can use each.
 ```php